-- o Immediately notify the vaccine coordinator or alternate (back-up) coordinator when deliveries arrive. - Unpack vaccine shipment immediately. - o Inspect the vaccine and packaging for damage. - Cross check the vaccine received with the shipping invoice to match the number of doses, lot number and expiration dates.
-If there is a discrepancy with the vaccine order, immediately contact the VFC Program at 1-800-831-6293, ext.
-5. - Verify shipments which include lyophilized (freeze-dried) vaccines come with the correct type and quantity of diluents.
+- o Immediately notify the vaccine coordinator or alternate (back-up) coordinator when deliveries arrive. - Unpack vaccine shipment immediately. - Inspect the vaccine and packaging for damage. - Cross check the vaccine received with the shipping invoice to match the number of doses, lot number and expiration dates.
+If there is a discrepancy with the vaccine order, immediately contact the VFC Program at 1-800-831-6293. - Verify shipments which include lyophilized (freeze-dried) vaccines come with the correct type and quantity of diluents.
 Diluents for varicella-containing vaccines are stored in a separate compartment in the lid of the shipping container and should be stored separately in the refrigerator. - Check the cold chain monitor (CCM) for indication of a temperature excursion during transit.
 CCMs are stored in a separate compartment of the shipping container.
-Document warm or cold monitor readings if indicative of out-of-range temperature exposure, and immediately contact the VFC Program at 1-800-831-6293, ext.
-5 for further guidance.
+Document warm or cold monitor readings if indicative of out-of-range temperature exposure, and immediately contact the VFC Program at 1-800-831-6293 for further guidance.
 Store the vaccine at appropriate temperatures.
 Mark the vaccine "Do Not Use" so the potentially compromised vaccines can be easily identified and not used until viability of vaccine is determined.
 Document action taken based on VFC Program instructions. - For VFC direct shipments of frozen vaccine (varicella-containing), the packing list will show the maximum time vaccines can be in transit based on the shipment date.
-Providers should contact the VFC Program immediately at 1-800-831-6293, ext.
-5 if vaccines were received after the acceptable transit time. - Document on the invoice the date vaccine was received.
-Maintain vaccine shipping invoices for both public and private inventory for a minimum of three years. - Store vaccine immediately at appropriate temperatures according to manufacturers' product specifications. - "Receive" VFC vaccine orders electronically using 'Manage Transfer' into the organization's IRIS inventory.
-Failure to receive vaccine orders in IRIS may result in inaccurate vaccine inventory, unaccounted for vaccines and errors in VFC vaccine doses administered reporting.
+Providers should contact the VFC Program immediately at 1-800-831-6293 if vaccines were received after the acceptable transit time. - Document on the invoice the date vaccine was received.
+Maintain vaccine shipping invoices for both public and private inventory for a minimum of three years. - Store vaccine immediately at appropriate temperatures according to manufacturers' product specifications. - IRIS functionality automatically adds vaccine orders to the organization inventory.
+An IRIS message will display to inform users a new vaccine order was added to inventory.
+Contact the IRIS Help Desk at 800-374-3958 with questions regarding vaccine orders and vaccine shipments.